ImageMagick v6 Examples --

 [IM Output]

-Copy (copy or replace image simply)
+Copy (copy or replace image)

 Here is the same example I used above, but using 'Copy' instead of 'Src', showing how IM will not waste time clearing out the rest of the background as demanded by the 'Duff-Porter' algorithm.